-Indicators of community or ecosystem state are valuable tools for tracking climate-related changes in ecosystem functioning and evaluating those changes within the context of past climate perturbations (Harvey et al. 2020).
+Indicators of community or ecosystem state are valuable tools for tracking climate-related changes in ecosystem functioning and evaluating those changes within the context of past climate perturbations [32].
 Moreover, combining long-term monitoring surveys and data with modeling frameworks that summarize information across taxa and life stages that respond quickly to climate perturbations could provide early detection of an ecosystem shifting into a novel state.
 Early detection of such shifts would benefit ecosystem-based and climate-ready fisheries management strategies aimed at mitigating possible deleterious ecological and socio-economic outcomes.
-There is also a pressing need for forecasts of future ecosystem states to support forward-looking management of LMRs (Hobday et al. 2016, Tommasi et al. 2017, Jacox et al. 2020), including assessments of risk.
+There is also a pressing need for forecasts of future ecosystem states to support forward-looking management of LMRs [33,34,35], including assessments of risk.
 As climate models and forecasts of ocean conditions continue to improve, there are burgeoning opportunities to develop and test methods that could provide near-term forecasts of community state in relation to ocean conditions.

 A challenge in summarizing ecosystem responses to perturbations is that time series used to characterize the ecosystem often involve tens to hundreds of variables (species or climate indices); there is often some degree of asynchrony among time series (unevenly or irregularly spaced), and further, each is corrupted by the presence of observation errors.
 Disentangling these sources of error and separating the signal from the noise is statistically challenging.
-Traditionally, tools such as Principal Components Analysis (PCA) or nonmetric multidimensional scaling have often been used for identifying leading patterns of variability in multivariate datasets (e.g., Koslow et al. 2002, 2013); however, these approaches are ill-suited to the analysis of time series data that are autocorrelated or non-stationary (Planque and Arneberg 2018).
+Traditionally, tools such as Principal Components Analysis (PCA) or nonmetric multidimensional scaling have often been used for identifying leading patterns of variability in multivariate datasets (e.g., [36,37]); however, these approaches are ill-suited to the analysis of time series data that are autocorrelated or non-stationary [38].
 An alternative approach, Dynamic Factor Analysis (DFA), is better suited for identifying shared trends that can be used as a community state indicator.
-DFA is specifically designed for time series ordination, and avoids many of the problems associated with other multi-variate approaches (Zuur et al. 2003).
+DFA is specifically designed for time series ordination, and avoids many of the problems associated with other multi-variate approaches [39].
 When applied to a collection of multivariate time series, inference in DFA models focuses on estimating a smaller number of temporal patterns ('trends') that best capture the variation observed.
-The observed data are then treated as a mixture of these trends (Ward et al. 2019).
-Ward et al. (2019) recently developed a Bayesian implementation of DFA that offers added flexibility in model aspects over conventional approaches; examples include allowing for extreme “black swan” events (rare and difficult to predict events; Anderson et al. 2017), and trend processes that do not follow a random walk.
+The observed data are then treated as a mixture of these trends [40].
+Ward et al. [40] recently developed a Bayesian implementation of DFA that offers added flexibility in model aspects over conventional approaches; examples include allowing for extreme “black swan” events (rare and difficult to predict events) [41] and trend processes that do not follow a random walk.
 Output from these Bayesian DFA models can also be used to estimate the probability of extreme events occurring or switches among contrasting system states.
-In the first application of this new method, Litzow et al. (2020a) examined shared trends of climate and biology time series in the Gulf of Alaska.
+In the first application of this new method, Litzow et al. [42] examined shared trends of climate and biology time series in the Gulf of Alaska.
 Their study did not detect evidence for wholesale community reorganization during the recent northeast Pacific marine heatwave; however, their findings indicated potential for new patterns of ecosystem functioning with continued warming of ocean temperatures.